-Happy Friday!
-Just popping in with a three ingredient popsicle recipe I think you will enjoy!
 These have been on repeat the last few summers and the twins are now old enough to help me make them–with a lot of instruction, of course!
-These popsicles are a home run in my house–the kids literally beg me to make them!
+These popsicles are a home run in my house–the kids literally beg me to make them.
 Not only are they super easy to make but they are also dairy free, vegan and very low sugar–making them perfect for an afternoon treat on a hot summer day.
-We are in absolute denial that summer coming to a close.
-Besides, it’s still 90+ degrees here for at least another month so it’s long live summer and popsicles in our house!

 These are also good if you have a little one that’s teething.
-I first started making these when the twins were getting their two year old molars.
+I first started making these when the twins were getting their two year old molars and I know these frozen treats felt good to their sore gums.
 At that time, they had never had popsicles and it was so fun to watch their reactions.
-Their facial expressions as they try new foods are priceless–I find myself trying to memorize them all!
-I recently read that 80% of one’s tastebuds are inherited–so interesting, right?
+Their facial expressions as they try new foods are priceless–I find myself trying to memorize them all.
+I recently read that 80% of one’s tastebuds are inherited and I’m starting to see that with them.

 This picture is from last summer when my babies were still wearing onesies.